-Students will develop a working understanding of virtualization technologies and current virtualization software packages.
-The goal of the course is to provide students with the knowledge and skills necessary to develop and manage virtual operating systems and virtual networks in a business/cloud setting.
+Students will develop a working understanding of virtualization technologies and current virtualization software packages, as well as cloud terminologies and methodologies to implement, maintain, and support cloud technologies and infrastructures.
+The goal of the course is to provide students with the knowledge and skills necessary to develop and manage virtual systems and virtual networks within a business/cloud environment.

 Prerequisite: CNS 150 and CNS 180.